 Because Lauper knows firsthand what it's like to struggle with psoriasis, she wants others to understand they are not alone.
 She's partnered with the National Psoriasis Foundation and Novartis Pharmaceuticals Corporation on I'm PsO Ready, a national initiative to encourage people with psoriasis to speak out and take the next step in their journey.

 "I'm not talking about it because I feel sorry for myself.
 I'm talking about it because no one talks about it.
 I didn't understand until I met people from the National Psoriasis Foundation and they brought two other people who had suffered their whole life with it.
 And what they told me was really kind of moving, that nobody really talks about it and a lot of times you feel alone.
 I know I felt alone…" Lauper said.

 Through the campaign and her story, Lauper wants people who have never heard of psoriasis or who don't understand the disease to know that it's not contagious.

-"It affects 7.5 million people, right?
+"It affects more than 8 million people, right?
 And I happen to be one of them.
 And I'm not looking to do anything but tell people to take care of yourself.
 Because I was lying in bed, and I felt like it was swallowing me up," Lauper said.